This deliciously cheesy mushroom casserole is wonderfully flavored with onions, thyme, and melted gruyere.

 Since mushrooms release quite a bit of liquid when cooked, you can't just put them in a dish and bake them.
 You need to saute them first.

-So to make this recipe, I saute the mushrooms and chopped onions in olive oil until the mushrooms have released their liquid and most of the liquid has evaporated.
+So, to make this recipe, I saute the mushrooms and chopped onions in olive oil until the mushrooms have released their liquid and most of the liquid has evaporated.

-Once the liquid has mostly evaporated, you can transfer the mushrooms and onions to a greased baking dish, top them with cheese, and bake the casserole until the cheese has melted.
+Once the liquid has mostly evaporated, you can transfer the mushrooms and onions to a greased baking dish and top them with cheese.

-Expert tip
+Expert Tip

 Since I'm lazy, I buy pre-sliced mushrooms at Whole Foods.
 I also buy pre-chopped onions.
 Which makes this casserole super easy!